vaishnavi-shetty1/java/README.md

 - Outer Class: Demonstrates how an outer class can hold data and functionality that is separate from an inner class.
 - Inner Class: Shows how an inner class can access and operate on its own data and can be instantiated from the outer class.
 - Nested Class Instantiation: Illustrates how to instantiate an inner class using an instance of the outer class.

+Explanation
+- The Outer class has two integer variables (x and y) and a method display() to print their values.
+- The Inner class is defined inside the Outer class and has its own variables (m and n).
+The display() method of the Inner class prints its own variables.
+- In the NestedClassDemo class, the Outer object is created and its display() method is called.
+- The Inner class is instantiated using the outerObj.new Inner(5, 15) syntax, which demonstrates how to create an instance of an inner class from an instance of the outer class.
+The Inner class's display() method is then called.

+# Poly.java
+This project demonstrates the concept of polymorphism in Java through the use of method overriding in a simple shape drawing application.
+The example features a base class Shape and three subclasses: Circle, Triangle, and Square.
+The methods draw() and erase() are overridden in each subclass to provide specific implementations.

+Features
+- Base Class (Shape): Contains generic methods draw() and erase() that are meant to be overridden by subclasses.
+- Derived Classes (Circle, Triangle, Square): Each class overrides the draw() and erase() methods to provide specific behavior for different shapes.
+- Polymorphism: The program demonstrates polymorphism by using a reference of type Shape to refer to objects of the subclasses and call their overridden methods.

+Explanation
+- Base Class (Shape): The Shape class contains two methods, draw() and erase(), which provide generic implementations for drawing and erasing a shape.
+These methods are intended to be overridden by subclasses.
+- Derived Classes: The Circle, Triangle, and Square classes extend the Shape class and provide their own implementations of draw() and erase(), which are specific to each shape.
+- Polymorphism: In the Poly class, a reference of type Shape is used to point to instances of Circle, Triangle, and Square.
+This demonstrates polymorphism, where the actual method invoked depends on the object's runtime type, not the reference type.
+The displayShape() method accepts a Shape object and calls its draw() and erase() methods, showcasing dynamic method dispatch.